varrek/weather/README.md

 # Weather
-This project is test project for Levi9 frontend "school" It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+This project is test project for angularjs basics
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

 ## Development server